burhanusman/bu-website/content/blog/batchnorm.md

 draft: false
 tags: ["AI","ML"]
 ---
-# All You Need To Know About BatchNorm

 I had a hard time wrapping my head around on why BatchNorm was used until I read 'deeply' about it.
 I'll try explaining the concept and the reason why it works.

-## Motivation
 ### Normalization and Standardization in machine learning
 Although Normalization and standardization are often used interchangeably, it's good to know the difference between them.

->**Normalization**: Normalization means to scale a variable to have a values between 0 and 1,
+>**Normalization**: Normalization means to scale a variable to have a values between 0 and 1
 >**Standardization**:  Standardization transforms data to have a mean of zero and a standard deviation of 1

 Before we understand why batchnorm is useful, we better understand why standardization is used in machine learning algorithms.